groeneveld/am-i-connected/README.md

+# am-i-connected
-#am-i-connected\nMulti-platform connection status checker that lives in your OS system tray.
+Multi-platform connection status checker that lives in your OS system tray.